Imported vs American-Made Restaurant Seats: A Comparison

 As a restaurant furniture manufacturer, we want to help you understand the variety of options available to you.
 When placing an order online for restaurant chairs or bar stools, you are seldom able to see and feel the finished product.
 Many other companies can be deceiving in their choice of words.

-The solid wood seats on the other hand are comprised solely of solid wood.
+Solid wood seats, on the other hand, are comprised solely of solid wood.

 Below, you'll find the differences between the two types of seats.
-You can rest assured that the solid wood seats are much superior than the plywood seats:
+You can rest assured that solid wood seats are much superior to plywood seats:

-• Solid wood seats are thicker then plywood.
+• Solid wood seats are thicker than plywood.

-• Plywood seats tend to crack over time, this will not happen with solid wood seats.
-They will serve you longer and your odds of changing seats every year decreases majorly.
+• Plywood seats tend to crack over time; this will not happen with solid wood seats.
+They will serve you longer, and your odds of changing seats every year decrease significantly.

 Our solid wood seats not only look better but have many advantages over the competition’s plywood seats.